 - It is called “animal starch.”

-- Glycogen first found in the Liver and muscles.
+- Glycogen is first found in the liver and muscles.
 It stores energy in mammals.

-- It occurs in animal cells as particles much smaller than the starch grains.
+- It occurs in animal cells as particles much smaller than starch grains.

-- The structure of Glycogen is like Amylopectin.
+- The structure of glycogen is like that of Amylopectin.

 - Each branch chain contains 10 to 20 glucose units.

 - Its molecular weight is 1-2 X 107

-- According to physical properties, It is white powder and soluble in water than amylopectin.
+- According to physical properties, it is a white powder and more soluble in water than amylopectin.

-- When hydrolyzing the glycogen yields, Maltose units.
+- When hydrolyzing the glycogen, it yields maltose units.

 The structure of glycogen is very similar to amylopectin but more branched, with one branch every 8 to 12 glucose units.

 Glycogen is the way in which glucose is stored in animals.
-Glycogen is stored mainly in the liver (to release glucose to blood when necessary) and in muscle, where it is used as a reserve of energy for muscular contraction.
+Glycogen is stored mainly in the liver (to release glucose into the blood when necessary) and in muscles, where it is used as a reserve of energy for muscular contraction.